mdedwards/slippery-chicken/install.md

 If you are not using Quicklisp, replace the `ql:quickload` with `asdf:load-system`.
 Please note that you then need to manually load various dependencies before loading slippery-chicken.
-Without much further detail, the following is an example to load a full slippery chicken installation without
+Without giving further detail, the following could serve as an example to load a full slippery chicken installation without Quicklisp:
-Quicklisp:

 ```lisp
 (asdf:load-system :cmn)